Overcome Health Anxiety with Hypnotherapy

 Are you feeling overwhelmed with worry about your own health or the health of family members?

-Maybe fears, phobias and concerns about health are destroying your peace of mind?
+Maybe fears and phobias about health are destroying your peace of mind?

-Are these fears affecting your sleep, concentration or focus?
+Are these fears ruining your sleep, concentration or focus?

 Do you find yourself consumed with compulsive cleaning, checking and cleanliness as worries over the Corona virus pandemic escalate?

 As a Health Anxiety Specialist, I understand how distressing fears, phobias and worries about health can be to the quality of your life.
 Left untreated they can have a devastating effect on all areas of life - career, relationships, social life and hobbies - as well as peace of mind.